 Sanssouci Park , with its approximately 290 hectares of park area and its many palaces and buildings of different styles, is one of the most beautiful park landscapes in Germany and a real visitor magnet.
+It is one of the top sights in Potsdam.
 This is precisely why many visitors come to Potsdam – to visit Sanssouci.
 We would like to introduce you to the park and the sights and give you some information.

 Creation of architecture and garden art in Sanssouci Park